Alun Davies (politician)

-Thomas Alun Rhys Davies (born 12 February 1964) is a Welsh Labour and Co-operative party politician serving as the Member of the Senedd (MS) for Blaenau Gwent since 2011, and formerly Mid and West Wales from 2007 to 2011.
-He has served in several Welsh government offices, including Cabinet Secretary for Local Government and Public Services, Minister for Lifelong Learning and Welsh Language, and Minister for Natural Resources and Food.
+Thomas Alun Rhys Davies (born 12 February 1964) is a Welsh Labour and Co-operative party politician who served as the Member of the Senedd (MS) from 2007 to 2026, first for Mid and West Wales and then for Blaenau Gwent from 2011.
+He served in several Welsh government offices, including Cabinet Secretary for Local Government and Public Services, Minister for Lifelong Learning and Welsh Language, and Minister for Natural Resources and Food.

 Davies previously worked as a public affairs consultant, and began his political career in Plaid Cymru before joining Welsh Labour.
 He was sacked from his Cabinet role in 2014 for pressuring civil servants to reveal private information about opposition Members, shortly after facing calls to resign after an investigation determined he had breached the Ministerial Code on a separate issue.

 Background

 Davies was born in Tredegar and went to Tredegar Comprehensive School followed by the University College of Wales, Aberystwyth where he graduated with a BSc (Econ) degree in International Politics in 1986.
 He was involved in student politics at the time and was elected President of the National Union of Students Wales.
 He first worked as a campaigner on environmental issues for the World Wide Fund for Nature, and later as a poverty campaigner for Oxfam during which time he visited Rwanda and the former Yugoslavia.